Institute of Marine Ecosystem and Fishery Science (IMF)

 The Institute of Marine Ecosystem and Fishery Sciences consists of the following research groups in the Department of Biology:

-- Experimental Marine Zooplankton Ecology (NN)
+- Experimental Marine Zooplankton Ecology (Prof. Nicole Aberle-Malzahn)

 - Marine Ecosystem Dynamics and Management (Prof. Dr. Christian Möllmann)